itatmisis/more-tech-web-api/README.md

-# more-tech-wb-api
+# more-tech-web-api

 Back-end solution repository for More.Tech hackathon